funmu/tooldocs/README.md

 may take long time to learn, but can significantly smaller compared to creating such tools on our own.

+## AI Development

+Large Language Models provide a rich set of functionatliy for us to generate content, code, images, etc.

+See [Self Hosting of AI Models with LLMs](https://github.com/funmu/shail) to get started.

 ## Web Development Tools

 See [Web Design Tools](docs/web_design.md).